This beautiful, yet simple, Orange and Pomegranate Salad recipe with Balsamic Dressing is delightful when served with dinner or for a quick lunch.

 It had plenty of flowers on it and soon they grew into beautiful pomegranates.
 Considering how I’ve never been able to successfully grow something, having a tree that would actually produce fruit was very exciting.

 Once Autumn rolled around, I was able to go out to our tree and pick bowls and bowls of pomegranates.
 There was SO many.
-I remember going into the grocery store that year and thinking “ha!
+I remember going to the grocery store that year and thinking “ha!
 I don’t have to spend $2 on each pomegranate!
 We grow our own!”.
 I was thrilled with all the money we saved.
 And while I’m not the one who planted the tree, and I’m not the one who nurtured it to the point of bearing fruit, it was still satisfying to know that all this goodness came from OUR own yard.

 Unfortunately, this happy tale comes to an end.
 Or at a minimum, it stalls out a bit.
 See, by the 2nd year of living in our home, the pomegranate tree has become quite unruly.
-The heavy pomegranates pulled the thin branches over into the neighbors yard, creating quite a mess.
+The heavy pomegranates pulled the thin branches over into the neighbor’s yard, creating quite a mess.
 Eventually, I decided it was time to trim it.
 I did some research online and, when I thought the time was right, I did some pruning.

-But even with that hope, I had accepted the fact that I’m just not very good with growing things.
+But even with that hope, I had accepted the fact that I’m just not very good at growing things.
 Even pomegranate trees that someone else planted years ago.
 But, not too long ago, I received a Miracle-Gro AeroGarden ULTRA LED — an indoor garden that grows vegetables, herbs, and more — and it looked like things were changing in my non-green thumb world.

 I decided to start with a bunch of lettuce.
 I shared this photo in my last Miracle-Gro AeroGarden post of when it first started growing.
 Aren’t they cute?